jbouzekri/free-bet/README.md

 A simple PHP application to provide a betting system for sports events.
 You can easily install it in your company to have fun and see who is the best forecaster.
-For now, it focus on the 2014 World Cup
+For now, it focus on the 5 major european soccer league.

+You can see a running demo on [free-bet.bouzekri.net french version](http://free-bet.bouzekri.net/fr/login) or [free-bet.bouzekri.net english version](http://free-bet.bouzekri.net/en/login)

 Prerequisites
 -------------